 Staying abreast with new trends, Guha is well aware that industrial robotics have a great scope in India, and she is looking forward to engage programmed robots to undertake pre-defined tasks in manufacturing, testing and production.
 Considering the ever-changing market dynamics, manufacturers like Guha are constantly trying to improve operational efficiency, and Hitachi is helping them adapt to new trends through its IoT platform Lumada.

-Using the principle of inter-operability, Lumada connects industrial assets with intelligent software to deliver smart manufacturing.
+Using the principle of inter-operability, Hitachi Lumada connects industrial assets with intelligent software to deliver smart manufacturing.
 Moreover, with the development of an image analysis system, Hitachi is able to quantify the standard behaviour model of workers, the status of equipment, and point out the inconsistencies in worker activities or line equipment which could land up being problematic ahead.
 Lumada's uniquely open and adaptable architecture makes it broadly applicable for a wide array of industries, providing an extensible and flexible platform to generate the factories of the future.